houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 **1. Decomposition**

 Break down the problem into smaller, more manageable pieces, to decipher the essence of their interconnectedness.
 For example, if you are trying to write a program to calculate the area of a circle, you could break the problem down into the following steps:

-a)	Declare the variables.
+&ensp;a)	Declare the variables.

-b)	Get the radius of the circle.
+&ensp;b)	Get the radius of the circle.

-c)	Calculate the area of the circle.
+&ensp;c)	Calculate the area of the circle.

 In other words, you write the pseudocode.

 Let's say you're trying to understand the concept of existentialism in philosophy, you could break it down as follows:

-a)	Personal autonomy: The idea that individuals have the free will to choose and create meaning
+&ensp;a)	Personal autonomy: The idea that individuals have the free will to choose and create meaning

-b)	Authenticity: The idea that individuals should live in accordance with their own values and beliefs
+&ensp;b)	Authenticity: The idea that individuals should live in accordance with their own values and beliefs

-c)	Accountability: The idea that we are all responsible for our actions
+&ensp;c)	Accountability: The idea that we are all responsible for our actions

-d)	The quest for meaning: The idea that we are constantly searching for meaning
+&ensp;d)	The quest for meaning: The idea that we are constantly searching for meaning

 **2. Pattern recognition:**